Ordeal by Innocence: Stage

 The novel was also adapted into a stage play by Mary Jane Hansen performed for the first time by the New York State Theatre Institute in Troy, New York.
 The original run lasted from 4 to 17 February 2007, and included 14 performances.

 Comics

 Ordeal by Innocence was released by HarperCollins as a graphic novel adaptation on 1 July 2008, adapted and illustrated by "Chandre" (ISBN 0-00-727531-5).
 This was translated from the edition first published in France by Emmanuel Proust éditions in 2006 under the title of Témoin indésirable.

 Radio

-The BBC produced a radio adaptation by Joy Wilkinson, starring Mark Umbers as Arthur Calgary and Jacqueline Defferary as Gwenda.
+The BBC produced a radio adaptation by Joy Wilkinson, starring Mark Umbers as Arthur Calgary, Jacqueline Defferary as Gwenda, and Phoebe Waller-Bridge as Hester Argyle.
 It was first broadcast on BBC Radio 4 over three weeks beginning 17 March 2014.